 Click to Enlarge

-In this classic trek, you get a feeling of having traveled to an earlier time.
-Beginning at low elevation and climbing up to the Throng La Pass at 5,416 meters, you walk past rice fields, quaint villagers and arid stretches. the peak of the Annapurna range loom around you.
-You walk through Kali Gandaki, the deepest gorge in the World, and see the mighty Dhaulagiri (8,172meters), world's 7th highest Peak, Annapurna I (8071 meters) with its sub peaks above 7000 meters and many other more peaks around.
-Annapurna provides variety of treks and expeditions to its visitors more than any other region all the year with superb display of nature around.
-Due to its dynamical possibility of various trek, most part of trekking routes are always be full with visitors and attracting more and more each year.
-This region also provides adventure to all age people.
+In this classic trek, you get the feeling of having travelled to an earlier time.
+Beginning at low elevation and climbing up to the Thorong La Pass at 5,416 metres, you walk past rice fields, quaint villages and arid stretches.
+The peaks of the Annapurna range loom around you.
+You walk through Kali Gandaki, the deepest gorge in the world, and see the mighty Dhaulagiri (8,172m), the world's 7th highest peak, Annapurna I (8071m) with its sub-peaks above 7000m, and many other peaks.
+Annapurna provides more variety of treks and expeditions to its visitors than any other region all the year round, with superb displays of nature.
+Because of this, most of the trekking routes are always full of visitors and attracting more and more each year.
+This region also provides adventure to people of all ages.